 The UA is committed to a policy of equal opportunity in all its activities and programs, including employment and promotion.
 The UA does not discriminate on the basis of race, color, national or ethnic origin, citizenship status, religion, sex, sexual orientation, age, physical disabilities, veteran or marital status.

 Please send a resume and cover letter addressed to Alexis Goldberg, via email to email@example.com.
-The email subject line should read “Math Instructional Coach.”
+The email subject line should read “Math Program Manager.”
 No phone calls please.

 To receive occasional updates regarding Urban Assembly programs, events and activities, please sign-up below for our e-newsletter.